by Angela Ysseldyk, Nutritionist and Beekeeper's Daughter

 The most cautious of the cautious list the worst bee pollen side effect as "Nausea or stomach upset."
 They even say that "an allergic reaction is unlikely."
 Heck, even we would recommend that if you have an allergy to pollen, don't take to much too soon.
 But no mention by WebMD.

-Would it be safe to say that the absence of any such warning is a very strong point being made by over 70 Medial Doctors about the safety of bee pollen?
+Would it be safe to say that the absence of any such warning is a very strong point being made by over 70 Medical Doctors about the safety of bee pollen?

-To be totally honest, when our customers have followed our tolerance teston how to take bee pollen to avoid side effects, we haven't experienced a single case of nausea or stomach upset.
+It has been my experience that when a new bee pollen user follows our tolerance test on how to take bee pollen to avoid side effects, we haven't experienced a single case of nausea or stomach upset.

 But, they didn't follow our recommendations on how to take bee pollen so it's hard to say if they would have reacted like they did if they'd started with a very small amount of pollen.